• Skip to primary navigation

 The imperial system and metric system are two distinct systems of measurement with notable differences.
 While the imperial system uses units like ounces, quarts, pints, and cups, the metric system includes units such as milliliters, grams, liters, and kilograms.

-In the United States, the imperial system (or the US Customary System) is still used for measurements.
+The imperial system (or the US Customary System) is still used for measurements in the United States.
 This system was originally called the British Imperial System.

 When the United States was established, the US kept the same system while the majority of the world adopted the metric system.
 The main differences between the two systems lie in their units of measurement and the conversion factors between them.